 When you follow the first tip in this article and turn on comment moderation, then you will need to approve every comment that is left on your website.
 This gives you absolute control over any comment that gets published on your website.

 We hope this tutorial helped you learn how to stop comment spam in WordPress.
-You may also want to learn how to speed up your WordPress performance, or check out our ultimate WordPress security guide.
+You may also want to see our guide on how to protect emails from spammers with Email Encoder and how to write a good blog comment and bypass the spam filter.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.